close

 Words: 839|Pages: 2|5 min read

 John Swales, in his essay The Concept of Discourse Community, establishes six characteristics that can be used to identify what qualifies as a discourse community—a group of people that uses social literacy practices to achieve a common goal.
-Because a discourse community is so difficult to define and there are so many different types and varieties of technique, Swales encourages a view reliant less on a standard definition and more on a set of criteria which the group must meet in order to qualify (217-218).
-Using these criterion, these six characteristics, it is no challenge to come to the realization that the Drama Society at ECSU indeed fits that description, four of which stand out as particularly applicable.
+Because a discourse community is so difficult to define and there are so many different types and varieties of technique, Swales encourages a view reliant less on a standard definition and more on a set of criteria which the group must meet in order to qualify (Swales, 1990, pp. 217-218).
+Using these criteria, these six characteristics, it is no challenge to come to the realization that the Drama Society at ECSU indeed fits that description, four of which stand out as particularly applicable.

 Get a custom paper now from our expert writers.